-Any regular season game which is called after playing 4.5 or 5 innings and a winner cannot be determined is a suspended game.
-If the game is to be completed it must be resumed from the exact point of suspension with the score, batting order and outs the same as at the time of suspension.
+Any regular season game which is called after playing 4.5 or 5 innings and a winner cannot be determined is a suspended game must be resumed from the exact point of suspension with the score, batting order and outs the same as at the time of suspension.
 Any regular season game called after playing 4.5 or 5 innings where a winner can be determined is a completed game.
 The Pitching Limitation Rule will be in effect for suspended games.